dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 This project is a work in progress that explores the relationship between environmental weather-related factors and the degree of damage caused by wildfires in California.
 The goal is to predict a custom severity index `Wildfire Potential Destructive Power`, which incorporates structures damaged and destroyed.

+> ## **Disclaimer:**
+> - **This is a *work in progress* for training purposes only.
+Results do not currently reflect reality or claim to.
+Any results are unvalidated.**
-**Disclaimer:** I am not a climate scientist or wildfire expert.
+> - **I am not a climate scientist or wildfire expert.
 This project is intended to demonstrate data science, geospatial, and machine learning skills.
-It is not designed for operational use or policy decisions.
+It is not designed for operational use or policy decisions.**

 > ### Version 2.0 Features
 > 1. Added Detailed fire damage data